-Centralize all your CPT’s in a web-based central location, and use the power of automation to interpret and process them for use in your project calculations.
+Centralize all your CPT’s in a web-based location.
+Use the power of automation to interpret and process them for your project calculations.

 Use your personalized interpretation method to classify CPT’s.
-Inspect them, compare them or export them to a PDF file.
+Inspect, compare, or export them to a PDF file.

 Export groups of CPT’s directly to D-Foundations or D-Settlement, including the 2D interpolated soil layout.

-GeoTools helps you centralize, interpret, inspect, modify, and finally use your project’s CPT collection, all in one app!
-Whatever your project is about, there are some aspects of working with CPT’s that are the same every time.
+GeoTools helps you centralize, interpret, inspect, modify, and use your project’s CPT collection, all within one app!
+Whatever your project is about, there are some aspects of working with CPT’s that reccur each time.
 CPT’s form the basis for many different calculations.
 They have to be interpreted, that is to say translated into a soil profile.
 The soil profile can then form the basis for various calculations, e.g. pile foundations calculations, dyke stability calculations, sheet piling calculations and much more.

-During every step of the process, VIKTOR will automatically do things for you, but you always have the option to modify or update things as you like.
+During every step of the process, VIKTOR will automate processes for you but you always have the option to modify or update parts of the project as you like.
 To help you decide on whether or not you are happy with the interpretation or other aspects, data is visualised in lots of different ways.
 Be it on a map, a 3D view of CPT’s, single or comparison plots of measurement data and soil interpretations.
 Finally, there is a PDF view that draws your CPT’s based on your specifications (paper size, scale, etc.), giving you a way to include the CPT’s into any report right away.

 After the interpretation is to your liking, you can group CPT’s together in what is called a section.
 You do so by drawing a line on your mapview and all CPT’s that fall into the (adjustable) region of this line can be combined into a section.
 Within a section, you can work towards actually using the CPT’s.